filippoguerranti/vials-detection/README.md

 **Author**: Filippo Guerranti ([email](mailto:filippo.guerranti@student.unisi.it))

 This project is part of the *Advanced Digital Image Processing* exam for the M.Sc. course in Computer and Automation Engineering at University of Siena (Italy).
-The dataset has been provided by *Pharma Integration* ([website](http://www.pharma-integration.it)).
 For further information, please contact the author.